 Google abhors sites with thin content that serves no purpose and is irrelevant to users.
 It is advisable to keep your articles or posts between 1500 and 2000 words long at the very least.
 While the saying ‘length is strength’ holds true in this case, do not compromise on content relevancy and uniqueness and reader engagement in a quest to dish out super lengthy content.
 It is important to note here that long content helps you include LSI and long-tail keywords naturally, thereby giving your webpage a leg up in organic search rankings.
 A recent study from ahrefs tells us how content length plays an important role in Google ranking factors.

 Why is it so important to post quality content?
 By doing so, we are satisfying a humongous demand for relevant information while also carving a niche for ourselves as an authority on a specific subject.
 In order to stay current, you must revisit old posts and include any new information, data or statistics that you find relevant.
 Remember that different types of content demand varied levels of freshness and hence, it is imperative that you give this aspect of on-page SEO ample thought.
 Although posting every day would be super commendable, aim to post at least twice a week if you are busy.
 While Google gives preferential treatment to content that falls under the breaking news category, it is absolutely crucial that there is no duplicate content on your site.
+Here is what Google’s Matt Cutts has to say on Content Freshness

 Short URLs are your best bet when it comes to on-page SEO best practices.
 As the first three to five words in a URL are given the most priority by Google, it makes sense to include the primary keyword close to the beginning of a URL.
 The URLs must have a well laid-out structure with lowercase letters and hyphens instead of underscores in between words.
 Although codes and ID numbers are a common component of URLs, they are best avoided.
 Using descriptive words to tell both search engines and users what the page is about is a better option.
 Besides these, appropriate interlinking within a website is another often-neglected way of drawing more web traffic while also signaling to Google about the ingenuity and intent of your page content.
 Simply remember to use links that are keyword rich and include at least two to five of them in every post.
+Here is a video from Google’s Matt Cutts who says it is good to have keywords in your URLs but the position of keywords in URLs is not a major factor.

 Social Media Sharing